 The Company's plant property equipment and stocks are adequately insured against allmajor risks.
 The Company also has appropriate liability insurance covers particularly forproduct liability and clinical trials.
 The Company has also taken Directors' and Officers'Liability Policy to provide coverage against the liabilities arising on them.

 Directors Responsibility Statement

-f) Proper systems were devised to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively
+f) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

 Related Party Transactions

-The details of related party disclosures form part of the notes to the financialstatements provided in this Annual Report.
+The details of related party disclosures form part of the notes to the FinancialStatements provided in this Annual Report.

 Vigil Mechanism/Whistle Blower Policy

-The Company believes in upholding professional integrity and ethical behaviour in theconduct of its business.
+The Company believes in upholding professional integrity and ethical behavior in theconduct of its business.
 To uphold and promote these standards the Company has a VigilMechanism / Whistle Blower Policy which serves as a mechanism for its Directors andemployees to report genuine concerns about unethical behavior actual or suspected fraudor violation of the Code of Conduct without fear of reprisal.
 The policy also providesemployee(s) access to the Chairperson of the Audit Committee under certain circumstances.The details of the procedures are also available on the website of the Companywww.natcopharma. co.in.